Ruhani2703/E-Commerce-Website/README.md

 # E-Commerce-Website
-This is the frontend part of the e-commerce website
+This is the frontend part of an e-commerce website